BenHasaiag71704/OmegSudoku/README.md

 ## Features

--Transformation of the sudoku puzzle into an exact cover problem.
+* Transformation of the sudoku puzzle into an exact cover problem.

--Implementation of Knuth's Algorithm X on mentioned problem.
+* Implementation of Knuth's Algorithm X on mentioned problem.

--Support for sudoku boards in the sizes mentioned above (and more) along with input from both console and files.
+* Support for sudoku boards in the sizes mentioned above (and more) along with input from both console and files.

-## About the algorithm

 ## Instructions